moquality/docs_old/docs/docs/getting-started/view-results.md

 # Viewing Results
-When a user has either scheduled tests or requested automatically generated tests, reports containing the results, success/failure of a tests, screenshot, various statistics, app maps are automatically generated.
+After you have recorded and replayed tests using Barista, test reports containing the performance results, success/failure of a tests, screenshot, various statistics, app maps are automatically generated.
 In order to view these results,  navigate to the Overview page and a following screen shall appear.

 <img src="../dashboard-img/3.png" height="640px" />